AustinGil/prtcls/README.md

 For more details on the callback function parameters, see the configuration section below.

 ### Variants
-You can also target the following pseudoclasses and pseudoselectors:
+You can target the following pseudoclasses and pseudoselectors with the syntax `&:{variant}`:
 - before
 - after
 - hover